trholding/shrike-gen/README.md

 + @dpks2003 - Deepak Sharda
 + @trholding - Vulcan Ignis
++ @multigcs - Oliver Dippel

 ## Gratitude / Thanks

-[Vicharak](https://x.com/Vicharak_In) @Vicharak_In - For making FPGAS accessible to all.
++ [Vicharak](https://x.com/Vicharak_In) @Vicharak_In - For making FPGAS accessible to all.
 And for the board they sent me.
 + @dpks2003 - Deepak Sharda for flash support and bug fixes
++ @multigcs - Oliver Dippel / set top module fix

+---

+## ⚠️ Notable projects/forks that use shrike-gen or parts

++ [riocore](https://github.com/multigcs/riocore) - Realtime-IO for Motion-Control by @multigcs

 ---